stuhlmueller/gpt.el/README.md

 - **Region Transformation**: Select a region you want GPT to transform.
 Use `M-x le-gpt-transform-region` to transform the selected region using GPT.
 Again, I use `C-M-t` as a shortcut.

-- **Project Context**: Select files from your project that GPT should use as context.
+- **Context**: Select files from your project and buffers that GPT should use as context.
-Globally select project files to be used as context via `M-x le-gpt-select-project-files` or select local, per-command context by running the above commands with a prefix argument (`C-u`).
+You can select per-command context by running the above commands with a prefix argument (`C-u`).
 Context is used by chat, completion, and region transforms.
-To deselect global context files, use `M-x le-gpt-deselect-project-files` or `M-x le-gpt-clear-selected-context-files` to clear the entire selection.

 ### Mandatory GIFs